macimas-fonts/macsMinecraft/README.md

 ## vague plans

-- fix kerning issue with italic variants
+- fix kerning issue with italic styles
 - somehow make the process of working on font a bit better?
 - tweaked + extended package?